mr-raccoon-97/deep-learning-library/README.md

 ## Description

-This is a prototype for a full C++ deep learning library inspired by PyTorch API.
+A full C++ deep learning library inspired by PyTorch API.
 It has one notable difference: when you perform an operation, the program doesn't actually execute it immediately.
 Instead, it allocates a node into a graph, waiting for you to call the perform() method on the result (like tensorflow but this is a dynamic graph).
 This allows the programmer to perform operations without making new memory allocations.

 There is an example [here](examples/model.cpp) , of the digit MNIST dataset for a simple neural network working.
 Since I'm not a facebook team don't expect pytorch's performance, but it works nice.